OpenHistoricalDataMap/MapnikTileServer/docs/deployment_docker.rst

     # ------------------------------------------------------------------------------
     OHDM_SCHEMA=ohdm

-More possible options can be read on https://github.com/kartoza/docker-postgis
+More possible options can be read on `docker-postgis <https://github.com/kartoza/docker-postgis>`_.

 Need to change
 ..............